Alumni, Retirees, Visiting Scholars, & Community Members

 - Please see our retirees borrowing policies for details on your borrowing privileges.

-- Please note, during the fall 2020 semester visiting scholars do not have borrowing privileges or access to the building.
+Due to COVID-19, visiting scholars do not have borrowing privileges or access to the building.

 - You have full access to the online library with a validated University of Guelph or Guelph Humber ID card.